AlbertoJBaez/Cloud-Input-Final-Project/README.md

-# Cloud input
+# Bootcamp's Final Project: the Cloud & DevOps team input

-The aim of this repository is to showcase the Cloud team's input for The Bridge's final bootcamp project in August 2023.

-  - Building a scalable, secure and efficient cloud architecture design for automation systems.

-  - Automatic version synchronization and continuous systems and application deployment.
+This repository corresponds to the Cloud and DevOps team's contribution to the [The Bridge](https://www.thebridge.tech/?utm_medium=ppc&utm_source=adwords&utm_campaign=GA_The+Bridge_Marca&utm_term=the%20bridge%20bootcamp&hsa_kw=the%20bridge%20bootcamp&hsa_net=adwords&hsa_ver=3&hsa_cam=6496961935&hsa_ad=549241137266&hsa_acc=1272778203&hsa_src=g&hsa_grp=82036397030&hsa_mt=p&hsa_tgt=kwd-1287381892718&gclid=Cj0KCQjw06-oBhC6ARIsAGuzdw3wywTfvzIW39JlTTrYJZYpkwF0yUkijjEy_5Isn9yp4Dv70WAwjewaAu5zEALw_wcB) Bootcamp end-of-course project.

+## The project

+[The project](https://github.com/desafioteam1) was focused on solving a problem raised in a brief and value the experience of each team (UX UI product design, cybersecurity, data science, full stack web development, digital marketing and cloud/devOps).

+Goals of the project:

+- Complex problem solving.
+- Work with agile methodologies, in a realistic work situation with multidisciplinary teams.
+- Development of a project under the pressure of deadlines and the presentation of the project before a jury.

+The team of Cloud and DevOps would have a series of duties to deliver a complete Cloud solution to the project.

+## The contribution of Cloud and Devops team

-## Technical requirements of the project
+### Technical requirements of the Cloud & DevOps input to the project

 - *Select the Cloud account associated with the project group*.
 Find a way to get free for the duration of the crew challenge.